trim21/bencode-py/readme.md

 because I need a bencode library:

+### 1. Correct

+It should fully validate its inputs, both encoded bencode bytes, or python object to be encoded.

-1. Correct, which mean it should fully validate its inputs, and won't try to decode bencode bytes to `str` by default.
+And it should not decode bencode bytes to `str` by default.

 Bencode doesn't have a utf-8 str type, only bytes, so many decoder try to decode bytes to str and fallback to bytes, **this package won't, it parse bencode bytes value as python bytes.**

+### 2. Fast enough

-2. Fast enough, that's why this package is written with c++.
+this package is written with c++ in CPython.

+### 3. still cross implement

-3. even cross implement, what's why this package sill have a pure python fallback and `bencode2-${version}-py3-none-any.whl` wheel on pypi.
+This package sill have a pure python wheel `bencode2-${version}-py3-none-any.whl` wheel on pypi.

+Which means you can still use it in non-cpython python with same behavior.

 ## install